jank-lang/jank-lang.org/resources/src/blog/2025-10-03-community.md

 jeaye
 ```

 This is perhaps the most overkill `whoami` you've ever seen.
-Not only does it
+On top of calling
-call `getenv`, but it also links in the entire jank compiler/runtime, as well as
+`getenv`, it also links in the entire jank compiler/runtime, as well as
 Clang/LLVM.
 This is because the program still has full interactive capabilities,
 so you can still REPL into it, redefine anything, and grow it by adding more
 code on the fly.
 This is basically the same as a Clojure uberjar.

 Going forward, jank will also support the option to build AOT binaries without
 all of that interactive functionality.
 Those binaries will be much lighter and
 they won't depend on jank or Clang/LLVM for distribution.
-This approach would
+This approach will
-basically be the same as a Graal native image.
+basically be the same as a Graal native image, but even lighter.

 ### AUR packages: `jank-git` and `jank-bin`
 [Flinner Yuu](https://github.com/Flinner) has authored AUR packages for jank, so users can now either